-- Line 11: The estimated number of organizations (excluding local health departments in your community health board) receiving funding (this includes but is not limited to grants, contracts, and subcontracts) from the community health board. - Line 12: The estimated amount of funding (this includes but is not limited to grants, contracts, and subcontracts) provided to other organizations (excluding local health departments in your community health board) by the community health board.
+- Do not report any COVID-19 data in this section; instead, report it in Finance Section VI.
+COVID-19. - Question 11: The estimated number of organizations (excluding local health departments in your community health board) receiving funding (this includes but is not limited to grants, contracts, and subcontracts) from the community health board. - Question 12: The estimated amount of funding (this includes but is not limited to grants, contracts, and subcontracts) provided to other organizations (excluding local health departments in your community health board) by the community health board.